DenimMazuki/100-days-of-code/README.md

 By the end of the challenge, I hope to have:
 1. Improved my Java/Scala skills
-2. Improved and regain confidence in my Data Structure and Algorithm skills
+2. Improved and regained confidence in my Data Structure and Algorithm skills
-3. Write and blog on projects and other interesting informations
+3. Wrote and blogged on projects and other take-aways